gvuksic/WakeUpBot/README.md

 ## Bot Preview

-Bot can be started with following command:
+Bot can be started with the following command:

 ```
 /WakeUp @SlackUsername